diego-benito-j/new_repo/README.md

 - You have misunderstood the nature of the problem
 - You have misunderstood the nature of your solution

 We will deal primarily with the latter of the two situations.
-Our aim is to develop a basic understanding of the particularities of C / C++ within the context of your 2nd academic year, specifically what the error messages you'll encounter reveal about the code you’ve written and what concepts are useful to become a better debugger.
+Our aim is to develop a basic understanding of the particularities of C / C++ within the context of your 2nd academic year, specifically what the error messages you'll encounter reveal about the code you’ve written and what concepts are useful to become better debuggers.

 > Debugging is twice as hard as writing the code in the first place.
 Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.
 >